Easy Pillowcase Tutorial-Sew Your Own Simple Pillowcase

 D)With pillowcase still turned inside out, straight stitch close to the folded edge OR 1/4″ away from pinked edge, all the way around the pillow.
 Make sure to backstitch at the beginning and ending of your stitching.

 E)Clip your threads and turn the pillowcase right side out.
 You are now finished!

 You may add trim to the band area you just finished, if you so desire.
 (You may also add another row of stitching 1/4″ away from the stitching you just did.
 Make sure the second row of stitching is in the band area.
 Looking at the picture above, the second row of stitches will be to the right of the stitching you see.
 This adds a professional look to your pillowcases.)

-FUN Fabric Choices for Boys **These are just a very few choices-Click on ANY picture to get more information OR do a detailed theme search of your own!
+FUN Fabric Choices for Boys These featured fabrics are just a few of the many choices available-Click on ANY picture below to get more information OR do a detailed theme search to find fabric for boys

 Construction ZoneMarvel Retro Comics CoversNickelodeon Teenage Mutant Ninja TurtlesIt’s A Boy Thing Monster MashJurassic Jungle Dino TracksSports Skateboard BlackOcean Selfies AlloverLost World DinosaursSports Collection Hockey Equipmen

-FUN Fabric Choices for Girls.. ***These are just a very few choices–Click on any picture to get more information about the fabric OR do a detailed theme search of your own!
+FUN Fabric Choices for Girls.
+These featured fabrics are just a few of the many choices available.
+Click on ANY picture below to get more information about the fabric OR do a detailed theme search to find fabric for girls.